ni/nimble/packages/nimble-components/src/banner/specs/README.md

 In this initial implementation, we will not limit the height of the banner.
 It will grow to fit the text that it is given.

-When the user presses the dismiss button, we will hide the banner (`display:none`) and fire a `close` event.
+When the user presses the dismiss button, we will hide the banner (`display:none`) and fire a `toggle` event.

 ### API